Now You Can Search Using Pincode, Post Office, City, Coordinates by VisitingSearch Pincode Page in Navigation Menu Above !

 History of India Post

-India's postal history began with the East India Company in the 1760s, formalized by Warren Hastings with the first GPO in Calcutta (1774).
-Major reforms under Lord Dalhousie in 1854 established uniform rates and created the modern network.
-Post-independence expansion made it the world's largest postal network.
+India’s postal system traces its origins to the East India Company in the 1760s and was formally structured by Warren Hastings with the establishment of the first General Post Office in Calcutta in 1774.
+Major reforms under Lord Dalhousie in 1854 introduced uniform postage rates and laid the foundation of the modern postal network.
+Following independence, extensive expansion transformed it into the world’s largest postal network.

 Early Beginnings (Pre-1854)